pramodsreek/personal-job-application-management/README.md

 2. A Single page application.
 3. Registration and Signing in with just the required information.
 4. Display of applications grouped by company and option to see the details including advertisement, resume and cover letter.
-5. Option to add, remove, change and delete application.
+5. Option to add, retrieve, change and delete application.
 6. Links to company information.
 7. Link to twitter feed of the company.